Sutton-cum-Granby: Location and facilities

 Sutton-cum-Granby lies about midway between Elton on the Hill and Granby, 14 mi from Nottingham and from Melton Mowbray, 12 mi from Grantham, and 118 mi from London.
 It forms part of the civil and church parish of Granby.
 The population is currently about 60.
 In 1742 it was 124, in 1853 152, and in 2001 43.
 As the population at the 2011 census was less than 100, details are included in the civil parish of Granby.
-The member of Parliament (MP) for the Rushcliffe constituency, to which Sutton belongs, is the Conservative Ruth Edwards (since December 1919).
+The village is part of the Rushcliffe constituency in the House of Commons.

 The hamlet has no shops, but there are other businesses: a builder's, a repair garage and farms.
 There is a weekday, daytime public transport service, with a bus running every hour to Nottingham via local villages.
 The nearest railway station is Aslockton (2+1/2 mi) with trains to and beyond Nottingham and Grantham.